solder button

 Breaking a layout into blocks for problem isolation doesn’t do you any good unless you provide some form of isolation.
 This can be achieved by either using an electronic circuit breaker or a light bulb.
 Either approach will isolate any problem to that particular block.
 See section regarding use of using light bulbs.
 If you are using circuit breakers instead of light bulbs, just substitute a circuit breaker for a light bulb.
 Circuit breakers cost a lot more than light bulbs, so this fact may weigh into your decision as to how many blocks you create.

 Especially if you opt for the more expensive circuit breaker, here is another way to further isolate your problem without significant cost.
 Suppose you have a town served by one circuit breaker.
 Instead of feeding the town by a single sub bus, break the town into two or more sub sections each fed by its own sub bus.
 Then connect all the sub sections to a terminal strip.
 Then connect the terminal strip to a bulb or circuit breaker.
 Now if you have a problem and your bulb lights or circuit breaker trips, you can start isolating your problem by disconnecting sub sections from the terminal strip.
-This beats having to cutting a large sub bus into pieces.
+This beats cutting a large sub bus into pieces.

 You may not want a very long run of mainline on a single block.
 Again, this is to avoid adversely affecting too many trains.
 Your mainline could be part of the same block belonging to the town that it passes through.
-I chose to put my mainline into it’s own blocks and gave each block its own bulb.
+I chose to put my mainline into its own blocks and gave each block its own bulb.
 This immediately localizes the problem during an operating session.
 This approach is economical because bulbs are cheap.
 If you are using circuit breakers, you probably wouldn’t want to do this.

 How long are my blocks?
 They are 15-21 feet long.
-I did this because I am using block detection and allows the dispatcher to know the location of a train on the layout.
+I did this because I am using block detection and this allows the dispatcher to know the location of a train on the layout.
 If you are breaking your mainline into blocks and are not using block detection like I am, you might want to consider how many turnouts you might have in a given mainline block.
 This is because turnouts are likely to be your source of trouble.
 The more turnouts you have to deal with, the longer it will take you to find your problem.
 There is no hard and fast rule about how many turnouts should be in a mainline block.
 If you are using bulbs, I suggest no more than four turnouts.
 If you are using circuit breakers you have to decide what works for you and your budget.

 Planning a large layout?
 Do you have slow spots?
 Are you blowing decoders?